rwxrob/notes/Weekly chain lube and conditioning.md

-I don't really have the time to de
+I don't really have the time to strip and relube my chain every day.
+I can add a bit of lube after each ride no problem.
+Once a week I figure I can strip and lube it again.
+I've had great results with Silca Super Secret Wax and stripper for all-road and mountain.